 The TD Ameritrade Selective Portfolios are suitable for investors with more complicated financial situations and those investors seeking in depth personal financial planning.

 Tax loss Harvesting.
-Essential portfolios ETF – based robo-advisor platforms offers tax-loss harvesting on all account sizes, as well as automatic rebalancing and virtually unlimited customer contact.
-Some Selective ETF portfolios also offer tax loss harvesting.
+Essential portfolios ETF-based robo-advisor platforms offers tax-loss harvesting on all account sizes.
+Some Selective ETF portfolios in taxable-accounts also offer tax loss harvesting.

 Account Types.
 The account options are vast including taxable accounts, the full range of IRAs, trusts, custodial accounts and several business IRAs.

-ETFs used.
+TD Ameritrade robo-advisor investments.
 Unfortunately, TD Ameritrade doesn’t disclose the specific ETFs that are held in each asset class.
-But they do indicate that they do not include proprietary ETFs (those offered by TD Ameritrade).
-The funds included are either from Vanguard or BlackRocks’s iShares.
+But they do indicate that they don’t include proprietary ETFs (those offered by TD Ameritrade).
+The funds included are either from Vanguard or BlackRocks’s iShares, yet are subject to change.
 They are selected based on recommendations from Morningstar, and have a rock bottom weighted average expense ratio of between 0.06% and 0.08%.

-TD Ameritrade Essential Portfolios Mobile App.
-The mobile app is available with iOS and Android apps.
+TD Ameritrade Essentials Portfolios Mobile App.
+The mobile app, called the TD Ameritrade Personal Portfolios App is available with iOS and Android apps.

 TD Ameritrade Essential Portfolios are comprised of the following six asset classes: